 - Rusty – Pit Bull: Rescued with his sister Rocket from the mean streets of Conyers, Georgia

 - Rocket – Pit Bull: Rescued with her brother Rusty from the mean streets of Conyers, Georgia

-- Ginger – Lab, Hercules and Binky’s puppy: Of the nine puppies, all were given away (well vetted) but Ginger adopted me personally and didn’t want anything to do with anybody else.
-Her and Jake were my very best friends.
+- Ginger – Lab, Hercules, and Binky’s puppy: Of the nine puppies, all were given away (well-vetted), but Ginger adopted me personally and didn’t want anything to do with anybody else.
+She and Jake were my very best friends.
 She died at age 3 due to stringy chew toys.
 I miss her terribly.

 - Blitz – Pit Bull mix thing: Gifted from a foster home after I lost Ginger and Jake (my two best friends) during a tough couple of months

-- Rudy – Boxer/Pit/Mess: Rescued from abusive owner
+- Rudy – Boxer/Pit/Mess: Rescued from an abusive owner

 - 8 other puppies in addition to Ginger from Binky’s litter